denilsonsa/crx-ss-tv-remote/README.md

 **Q:** Why does it require permission to *Exchange data with any computer on the local network or internet*?

-**A:** Because that's exactly what it does.
+* Because that's exactly what it does.
 See also the next questions.

 **Q:** How does it work?

-**A:** Most modern Samsung TV can be connected to the network.
+* Most modern Samsung TV can be connected to the network.
 Such TVs also implement a proprietary protocol to receive commands over the network, such protocol is used by Samsung mobile apps to let the user control the TV with a mobile phone.
 There is no official documentation on this protocol.
 The implementation in this project is based on the [reverse-engineering][protocol-1] [efforts by][protocol-2] [other people][protocol-3].
 Not all payloads were previously documented, and I had to do some (minor?) reverse-engineering by myself to understand what they mean; but without an official documentation it is impossible to be sure I got the meaning right.
 The code has been written from scratch in JavaScript.

 **Q:** Why is this packaged as a Chrome app?
 Couldn't it run directly from a web page in the browser?

-**A:** The protocol to communicate with Samsung TVs is proprietary, the remote control application must have access to a TCP socket to implement such protocol.
+* The protocol to communicate with Samsung TVs is proprietary, the remote control application must have access to a TCP socket to implement such protocol.
 A web page is restricted to HTTP requests, there is no support for sockets with arbitrary protocols.
 The so-called [WebSockets][websocket] are not a real socket: they have a specific protocol that is based on HTTP.

 **Q:** Why is it a Chrome app instead of a Chrome extension?

-**A:** Because [Chrome apps][chrome-apps] have access to [additional APIs][chrome-apps-apis] (such as [`chrome.sockets.tcp`][chrome-sockets-tcp]) that [are not available to Chrome extensions][chrome-extension-apis].
+* Because [Chrome apps][chrome-apps] have access to [additional APIs][chrome-apps-apis] (such as [`chrome.sockets.tcp`][chrome-sockets-tcp]) that [are not available to Chrome extensions][chrome-extension-apis].

 **Q:** But I want an icon on the Chrome toolbar!

-**A:** Chrome includes [APIs to let extensions/apps communicate with each other][chrome-messaging-external].
+* Chrome includes [APIs to let extensions/apps communicate with each other][chrome-messaging-external].
 Thus, it should be possible to write a Chrome extension that handles the user interaction (i.e. shows the buttons to the user), but ends up calling a Chrome app to handle the protocol in the background.
 This split architecture (app + extension) requires more code to be written, as well as refactoring the current code.
 This is why it is not implemented (yet).

 **Q:** Why can't this remote control automatically detect the IP address of the TV?

-**A:** Because such feature is not implemented (yet).
+* Because such feature is not implemented (yet).
 It will require studying how to implement it, and probably will require either implementing [UPnP][] or doing a network scan.
 And, of course, also building the user interface for such feature.

 **Q:** This remote control was working before, but now it is not working anymore!

-**A:** Check if the IP address of your TV has changed.
+* Check if the IP address of your TV has changed.
 You may want to set a fixed IP address for your TV (you can configure it at your router).

 **Q:** I don't like the existing button layouts, can I make one?

-**A:** For now, if you make a new layout, you have and submit it to this project and I have to deploy it to everyone.
+* For now, if you make a new layout, you have and submit it to this project and I have to deploy it to everyone.
 In the future, I want to allow custom layouts written by the user.

 **Q:** Why is the window rectangular?
 I wish it had rounded corners.
 Or that it had the exact shape of the SVG drawing of the layout.

-**A:** Because [Chrome does not allow transparent windows][transparent-window].
+* Because [Chrome does not allow transparent windows][transparent-window].

+**Q:** This is awesome!

+* Thanks!
+If you are feeling generous, consider making a donation.
+You know, it is a virtual equivalent of "buying me a beer".

 Credits